GabrielF98/GRBSNWebtool/README.md

 This is the repository for the Gamma-ray burst Supernova association webtool.
 This tool was developed to ease the process of sharing information related to GRB-SN associations.
 Its purpose is to provide all of the required data for analysing a GRB-SN association in one place.
 The tool was created by Gabriel Finneran and Antonio Martin-Carrillo at University College Dublin.
 An in depth look at the tool can be found in this [paper]().

 # Alert us about missing/bad data
-If you are aware of any missing observations or bad data or papers with parameters for any of the events in the catalogue you can log this as an issue [here](https://github.com/GabrielF98/GRBSNWebtool/issues/new?assignees=GabrielF98&labels=add+data&template=alert-us-about-missing-data.md&title=Missing+data+for+%3Cevent+name+here%3E).
+If you are aware of any missing observations, bad data or papers with parameters for any of the events in the catalogue you can log this as an issue [here](https://github.com/GabrielF98/GRBSNWebtool/issues/new?assignees=GabrielF98&labels=add+data&template=alert-us-about-missing-data.md&title=Missing+data+for+%3Cevent+name+here%3E).

 # The GRB-SN Webtool repository
 This is the repository for the Gamma-ray burst Supernova association webtool.
 This tool was developed to ease the process of sharing information related to GRB-SN associations.
 Its purpose is to provide all of the required data for analysing a GRB-SN association in one place.
 The tool was created by Gabriel Finneran and Antonio Martin-Carrillo at University College Dublin.
 An in depth look at the tool can be found in this [paper]().